lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 ## The lay of the land

-At first you only see some of the machine and they are added to the network diagram as you discovered them.
+At first you only see some of the boxes and more are added to the network diagram as you progress.
 I'll show you what the entirely discovered network looks like:

 ![Throwback network diagram](/github-pages-with-jekyll/assets/images/tb-network-diagram.png)\
 Figure 1: The Throwback network diagram

-So let's begin by running nmap:
+Let's VPN into the network and run nmap:

 ````
 nmap -sV -sC -p- -vv 10.200.19.0/24 --min-rate 5000 -oN firstScan
 ````

-If you are not familiar with nmap, I would recommand that you keep using those flags until you know better.

-If you don't want to read the output I've made a recap:
+sV and sC are very useful flags as they will try to identify services listening at port and will also some scripts to gather additional information about the host.
+I also asked for extra verbosity but it might have been a overkill in that situation.
+Here's a recap of some interesting findings by nmap:

 - A pfsense firewall running on 10.200.19.138 that's also hosting a website.
-Might be worth investigating...
 - A linux box on 10.200.19.177 that is listening on port 1337 (the elite port) which seems to be hosting a website but since it’s not on the tryhackme network diagram I considered it was out of scope.
-- A windows machine on 10.200.19.219 that is hosting the company website, some smb services, remote desktop connection and more.
-Apparently it’s also disclosing a domain name: throwback.local.
+- A windows machine on 10.200.19.219 that is hosting the company website, SMB services, a remote desktop connection and more.
+Apparently it’s also disclosing a domain name: THROWBACK.
 - A linux box on 10.200.19.232 that's hosting a PHP Squirrel mail server.

 ````